bkuhn/talks/LibrePlanet-2011/nonprofit.markdown

 + Non-profit orgs (NPOs) are best place for software freedom.

-# Conservancy Differs Slightly from FSF
+# Conservancy Differs from (Modern) FSF

 + GNU is unique:
      - since it's so well-established
      - one of the oldest Free Software Projects

-+ This uniqueness means FSF keeps for-profits from bad acts.
++ The history helps FSF keep for-profits from bad actions.

 + Other models needed for younger projects.

-+ Sometimes, developers should be funded by non-profits,
++ Sometimes, developers should be *funded* by non-profits,
      - to mitigate dangers of for-profit control.

 # What Can NPOs Do?

 + Collect (USA-tax-deductible) donations for a project.
+      - both individual and corporate.

 + Distribute that money to advance project (and public good).